Rolls-Royce Griffon

 The Rolls-Royce Griffon is a British 37-litre (2,240 cu in) capacity, 60-degree V-12, liquid-cooled aero engine designed and built by Rolls-Royce Limited.
 In keeping with company convention, the Griffon was named after a bird of prey, in this case the griffon vulture.

 Design work on the Griffon started in 1938 at the request of the Fleet Air Arm, for use in new aircraft designs such as the Fairey Firefly.
 In 1939 it was also decided that the engine could be adapted for use in the Spitfire.
 Development was stopped temporarily to concentrate efforts on the smaller Merlin and the 24-cylinder Vulture; the engine did not go into production until the early 1940s.

 The Griffon was the last in the line of V-12 aero engines to be produced by Rolls-Royce with production ceasing in 1955.
-Griffon engines remain in Royal Air Force service today with the Battle of Britain Memorial Flight and power the last remaining airworthy Avro Shackleton.
+Griffon engines remain in Royal Air Force service today with the Battle of Britain Memorial Flight.

 Design and development

 Origins

 According to Arthur Rubbra's memoirs, a de-rated version of the "R" engine, known by the name Griffon at that time, was tested in 1933.
 This engine, R11, which was never flown, was used for "Moderately Supercharged Buzzard development" (which was not proceeded with until much later), and bore no direct relationship to the volume-produced Griffon of the 1940s.

 In 1938, the Fleet Air Arm approached Rolls-Royce and asked whether a larger version of the Merlin could be designed.
 The requirements were that the new engine have good power at low altitude and that it be reliable and easy to service.
 Work began on the design of the engine soon afterwards.
 The design process was relatively smooth compared with that of the Merlin, and the first of three prototype Griffon Is first ran in the Experimental Department on 30 November 1939.

-Although the Griffon was designed for naval aircraft, on 8 November 1939 N E Rowe of the Air Ministry suggested fitting the Griffon in a Spitfire.
-Three weeks later, permission was given to Supermarine to explore the possibilities of adapting the Griffon to the Spitfire; in response, Supermarine issued 'Specification 466' on 4 December.
+Although the Griffon was designed for naval aircraft, on 8 November 1939 N. E. Rowe of the Air Ministry suggested fitting the Griffon in a Spitfire.
+Three weeks later, permission was given to Supermarine to explore the possibilities of adapting the Griffon to the Spitfire; Supermarine issued 'Specification 466' on 4 December.
 This decision led to a change in the disposition of the engine accessories to reduce the frontal area of the engine as much as possible.
-As a result, the frontal area of the bare Griffon engine was 7.9 sqft compared with 7.5 sqft of the Merlin, despite the Griffon's much larger capacity.
+The frontal area of the bare Griffon engine was 7.9 sqft compared with 7.5 sqft of the Merlin, despite the Griffon's much larger capacity.
 This redesigned engine first ran on 26 June 1940 and went into production as the Griffon II.

-In early 1940, with the expected Battle of Britain looming, on the orders of Lord Beaverbrook, Minister of Aircraft Production, work on the new engine had been halted temporarily to concentrate on the smaller 27 L (1,650 cu in) Merlin which had already surpassed the output achieved with the early Griffon.
+In early 1940, with the expected Battle of Britain looming, on the orders of Lord Beaverbrook, Minister of Aircraft Production, work on the new engine was halted temporarily to concentrate on the smaller 27 L (1,650 cu in) Merlin which had already surpassed the output achieved with the early Griffon.